 Wider Campus Engagement

-Druid’s impact and visibility on campus will expand beyond the Druid Academy engaging the wider student and academic bodies, and enhancing NUI Galway’s reputation as an internationally recognised centre of excellence for culture and creativity.
+Druid’s impact and visibility on campus will expand beyond the Druid Academy engaging the wider student and academic bodies, and enhancing University of Galway’s reputation as an internationally recognised centre of excellence for culture and creativity.
 This will include on-site performances (such as DruidGregory which was performed outdoors in the university’s Quadrangle in September 2020), discounted tickets, talks, public lectures and other bespoke events.

 Alumni and Stakeholder Events

-NUI Galway alumni events will be held at overseas venues to coincide with Druid's international tours.
+University of Galway alumni events will be held at overseas venues to coincide with Druid's international tours.
 Previous alumni events have taken place during Druid's international tours of DruidMurphy, DruidShakespeare, The Beauty Queen of Leenane and Waiting for Godot.
 Alumni events have been held in many cities including London, New York, Boston, Los Angeles and Hong Kong.

-The partnership will also develop unique opportunities for NUI Galway to benefit from Druid’s future international activities, deepening strategic engagement with Irish embassies and consulates around the world, and strengthening mutual partnerships with the Department of Foreign Affairs, Culture Ireland, Global Ireland and industry bodies including the IDA and Tourism Ireland.
+The partnership will also develop unique opportunities for University of Galway to benefit from Druid’s future international activities, deepening strategic engagement with Irish embassies and consulates around the world, and strengthening mutual partnerships with the Department of Foreign Affairs, Culture Ireland, Global Ireland and industry bodies including the IDA and Tourism Ireland.